elonguepee/devOpsCheatSheets/docker/docker-cheat-sheet.md

 Stops a docker container

 #### docker ps
-Lists running docker containers and their info
+Lists running docker containers and their info\n
 -a shows all containers including stopped ones

 #### docker pull